1 person favorited this theater

 An original silent movie theatre built in 1912 and opened on 1st March 1913 as the Holme Valley Theatre.
 The Holmfirth Picturedrome is sited in the middle of the small Yorkshire town of Holmfirth.

 The cinema itself is quite plain with a barrel vaulted pressed tin ceiling and a few decorative plaster mouldings recently restored.
-It closed as the Valley Theatre in 1967 and became a bingo club.
+It closed as the Valley Theatre on 16th September 1967 and became a bingo club.

 The town itself is more famous for its association with the long-running BBC TV comedy series "Last of the Summer Wine".